HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 ## Variation with ATAC-seq

-There are some variations with ATACSeq compared to ChIPSeq.
+There are some variations with ATAC-Seq compared to ChIP-Seq.

-First, duplication rates are often considerably higher than with ChIPSeq, and this is generally expected and desirable.
+First, duplication rates are often considerably higher than with ChIP-Seq, and this is generally expected and desirable.
 Duplication events are much more likely to be biological than PCR-derived.
 If normalizing duplication rates through subsampling, set as high of percentage as possible to retain this biological signal.
 Remember,